 The collections are generally well-made and reasonably priced — a good balance between style and value.
 The style range is expansive enough that almost certainly there is at least one Mirabelle/Miseno faucet to fit any decor or preference from very traditional to cutting-edge contemporary.
 And, as the faucets are just one part of coordinated collections of fixtures, lamps and accessories, it should be possible to outfit an entire bathroom or kitchen with everything needed for a totally integrated look.

 Unlike some other marketing companies, Ferguson does not claim to be a manufacturer or designer, or that its faucets are created exclusively for Ferguson.
 It claims to be just what it is, a distributor of a carefully assembled selection of bath- and sanitary-wares in coordinated collections that include faucets.

 The faucets are selected out of each manufacturer's , and made in China.
 Mirabelle faucets are manufactured by

-Mirabelle faucets were at one time also manufactured by of Israel and a Portuguese company.
-Neither company still manufactures faucets for Ferguson as of the date of this report.
+Mirabelle faucets were at one time also manufactured by a Portuguese company.
+Cifial has withdrawn from the North American market and no longer manufactures faucets for Ferguson as of the date of this report.